mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ## Gain agreement on the problem

  > “If you do not deal directly with the core problem, don’t expect significant improvement.” —Eli Goldratt

+To know where to focus effort you need to understand what makes the application worth designing in the first place.
+You need to understand the business strategy and why the existence of the software you are creating will enable it.
+It is worth asking why the custom software is being written rather than opting for a commercial off‐the‐shelf product.
+How will building an application make a difference to the business?
+How does it t within the strategy of the company?
+Why is it being built in‐house rather than being outsourced?
+Does part of the software give the business a competitive edge?

  * Understand the business big picture (problems, constraints, opportunities)
  * Distil large problem into sub domains